Active subtab

 Interact with booted virtual machine

-You can interact with a VM booted on CFA by means of VNC using either a browser-based VNC viewer or the VNC client software.
+You can interact with a VM booted on appliance by means of VNC using either a browser-based VNC viewer or the VNC client software.

 The system does not support file transferring to or from a booted VM over the VNC connection.